ForwarderFactory/ff-api/README.md

 Debian/Ubuntu: `sudo apt install libboost-all-dev libssl-dev libyaml-cpp-dev libsqlite3-dev libpq-dev nlohmann-json3-dev cmake npm ffmpeg imagemagick libmagick++-dev`

 `npm install uglify-js -g` (optional, DO NOT FORGET THE `-g` FLAG!!!)

+To install [ssock](https://github.com/jacnils/ssock), utilize any available packages if available, otherwise build it yourself.

+**Do not forget to recursively clone the repository; wrappers are included automatically in the form of submodules.**

 ## Building